F3dai/f3dai.github.io/_posts/2020-05-17-PasswordCracking.md

 These dictionaries may include different languages and common passwords to save time.
 These types of attacks are used when trying to exploit weak passwords (commonly used).
 As a result of this laziness, dictionary attacks are often quite successful.

-Here is an example of a dictionary attack on an intentionally vulnerable machine “Metasploitable2”.
+Here is an example of a dictionary attack on an intentionally vulnerable system “Metasploitable2”.
 In this scenario, we are presented with a web login on DVWA (Damn Vulnerable Web Application).

 1 - Make sure you have DVWA set up to low.